How do I apply?

 In order to register and sit for CHIA you must meet the following eligibility requirements:

-- A degree+ plus three (3) years of associated experience*
+- No degree plus three (3) cumulative years of associated health experience*

-To support your application, you will need to submit
+To support your application, you will need to provide details on:

-- either a URL link to your Linked-In page or a PDF of your CV to demonstrate your associated experience
+- a list of your job roles to demonstrate your eligible associated health experience

 You will be required to pay the registration fee as part of the registration process:

 $495 for AIDH members

 $695 for non-members